The apprenticeships boost is not the game-changer SMEs need

 Providing financial incentives could help to offset this too, allowing employers a bit more freedom to get apprentices on board, make sure training is up to date and maintain contact with educational establishments and training providers.

-We were hoping to see measures at this year’s Budget that encourage small firms to invest and grow in their business.
+We were hoping to see measures at this year’s budget that encourage small firms to invest and grow in their business.
 And while as a whole the Chancellor didn’t deliver on pro-growth, pro-business measures, this apprenticeship announcement was a positive move to open up opportunities to more young people and get more small firms into the apprenticeship system.

 Latest education roles from

-Cloughside College
+Halesowen College

 FEA